 1840 – Northland House, Dungannon, Co.
 Tyrone

 At the junction of the main block and the wing was a single-storey projecting porch of three bays, fronted by a portico of four Ionic columns.
 Along the adjoining front stood an Ionic colonnade with a central pediment, running into an orangery at one end.
-The House was completely demolished, though one of the classical gate lodges by Robert Woodgate survives.
+In 1931, the House was completely demolished, though one of the classical gate lodges by Robert Woodgate survives.